Baltimore disaster: The city that lost a bridge looks uncertainly to its future

 Ms Tina Painter, 54, who works in the county transportation department, said she had not worked up the courage to go out to the river either.

-“I want them to find all the people who went down with it first and then give it some time,” she said, stopping to talk while on a grocery run.
+“I want them to find all the people who went down with it first, and then give it some time,” she said, stopping to talk while on a grocery run.

-Eight people are believed to be on the bridge when it collapsed; two were rescued and the bodies of two have been recovered as at March 28.
+Eight people were believed to be on the bridge when it collapsed; two were rescued, and the bodies of two had been recovered as at March 28.

 Ms Ghazala Ahmed, a Baltimore native who moved to Chicago after her marriage in 2023, said the bridge was an inseparable part of her childhood.